K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## Dec 2022

     1. Dec 2:  Removed the T from the serial help menu.
-Code accidentually deleted likely during RS-HFIQ integration.
+Code accidentally deleted likely during RS-HFIQ integration.
     2. Band window size dynamically adjusts depending on number of rows of buttons.
 More specifically, it looks a the last button in the table and assumes this is on the last row and sets the bottom edge of the window to match it.
 Use the std_btn.Panel_Pos field values to enable (0-254) or disable (255) bands.
 Eventually the value will be used to dynamically build a list of buttons in order of their assigned value.
     3. Dec 3: Added Band skip configuration to RadioConfig.h.
 255 skips the band.
 160M and 6M only for now.
 Skip any other bands and stuff will break.
 For RS-HFIQ config 160M and 6M will be automatically skipped.
 This should sync up the band menu buttons visible to the actual bands available when changing bands for any RF hardware.
     4. Dec 4: Clear splash screen after delay.